twknab/mean_hike/readme.md

 ## Completed Improvements:

++ 7/23/17 - Created separate `navController`, which handles all back-end navigation actions.
 + 7/22/17 - Moved bulk sum of User validations to Models file.
 + 7/21/17 - Added feature so username OR email allows for login validation.
 + 7/20/17 - Cleaned up modal controllers.